axyiee/voxu/README.md

 compile-time.

-The heap is a memory region that is used to store dynamic data — data which their length is not known at compile-time. — all values in Voxu are allocated to the stack by default, the only exceptions being that one explained.
+The heap is a memory region that is used to store dynamic data — data which their length is not known at compile-time — all values in Voxu are allocated to the stack by default, the only exceptions being that one explained.
 An example for dynamic data are mutable lists (lists that can be modified at runtime) and mutable strings.